+All British Columbia schools include students, parents, and staff in the development and review of codes of conduct.
+Our code is reviewed annually by administration and teachers during staff meetings.
+In addition, we consult with parents via communication in school emails and updates, through our school website and at PAC meetings.
+Finally, student input is gathered in classrooms, assemblies, and continuous interactions.

+2. Communication

-- 1. Process: Our Code is reviewed annually by administration and teachers during staff meetings.
-We consult with parents via communication in school emails and updates, through our school website and at PAC meetings.
-Student input is gathered in classrooms, assemblies and continuous interactions. - 2.
-Communication: Expectations regarding acceptable conduct are made known to all students, parents and school staff, as well as to temporary staff or visitors.
-Protocols while acting as ambassadors of the school also are made known to students, parents, and involved members of the greater community.
+Expectations regarding acceptable conduct are made known to all students, parents, and school staff, as well as to temporary staff or visitors.
+Protocols while acting as ambassadors of the school are also made known to students, parents, and involved members of the greater community.
 The two main themes in our Code of Conduct are Respect and Safety.
 These two themes form the context of all our communications about the Code of Conduct.
-Our Code of Conduct is published in our planner, accessible on our website, reviewed by administration, staff teams, individual teachers, with students and our PAC. - 3.
-Implementation: At the beginning of the school year it is expected that parents read and sign consent/understanding to the Code of Conduct.
+Our Code of Conduct is published in our planner, accessible on our website, reviewed by administration, staff teams, individual teachers, with students and our PAC.

+3. Implementation

+Behavioral expectations outlined in the Codes of Conduct are consistently taught and actively promoted.
+Responses to unacceptable behavior are based on sound principles and are appropriate to the context.
+At the beginning of the school year, it is expected that parents read and sign consent/understanding to the Code of Conduct.
 Parents are asked to reinforce the school's expectations with students.
 Key behavioral expectations are reviewed with students throughout the year.
-The Code of Conduct is implemented by teaching staff, in part by being the basis for establishing class expectations at the start of the school year.
-The Anmore staff is committed to modeling socially responsible behavior across the school.
+Anmore staff is committed to modeling socially responsible behavior across the school.
 Principal's discussions with individual students about specific behavior or discipline issues can include references to the Code of Conduct and resolving conflicts peacefully.